 Cost-per-click is defined as click-driven revenues divided by the total number of paid clicks.
 Thus, that is the average amount Google charges advertisers for each engagement by users.

-Several revenues might be influencing Google advertising revenue growth.
-As pointed out on Alphabet annual report for 2017 some of those factors are:
+As pointed out in Alphabet annual report some of those factors are:

 - advertiser competition for keywords;